circuitdao/docs/docs/technical-manual/advanced-topics/bots.md

 ## List of bots

-Below a list of bots available for protocol users, governance participants, data providers and keepers to run.
+Below is a list of bots available for protocol users, governance participants, data providers and keepers to run.

 Even though the operations some bots perform are more relevant to some users than others, everyone has an interest in the protocol running smoothly and bots should ideally be run by all users and keepers.